umzi2/Umzi_manga_sharp/README_en.md

 ## Setup Instructions:
-1. After the second step in the startup instructions, open config.ini in any text editor.
+1. Open config.ini in any text editor.

 2. Change the digit values: